Slamy/Wiki_MiSTer/Setup-Guide.md

 any script you want to have available in your MiSTer in this folder.
 It will be copied to your MiSTer's Scripts folder automatically during the installation.

+## Custom WiFi configuration (optional)

+You can copy a custom `wpa_supplicant.conf` file in the root of the SD card after flashing the Mr. Fusion image.
+It will automatically be copied to the correct place during the installation of MiSTer.
+This allows you to configure your WiFi credentials before you install MiSTer and thus removes the need to connect a keyboard after installation.

+## Custom Samba configuration (optional)

+You can copy a custom `samba.sh` file in the root of the SD card after flashing the Mr. Fusion image.
+It will automatically be copied to the correct place during the installation of MiSTer.
+This allows you to enable Samba before you install and thus removes the need to connect a keyboard to your MiSTer or having to ssh into it.